contiv/vpp/ui/README.md

 3. cd into vpp/ui directory (`cd vpp/ui`)
 4. from this directory run one of these commands:
 - `./start.sh` for fully automated setup - run 2 workers in production enviroment without STN along with kubectl proxy
-- `./start-professional.sh` for manual settings - need to specify workers, enviroment, [set kubectl proxy](#set-kubectl-proxy)
+- `./start-professional.sh` for manual settings - need to specify workers and enviroment

-When everything is installed, navigate to `http://localhost:4300/` on Chrome with disabled web security - it should be automatically opened if installed.
+When everything is deployed, navigate to `http://localhost:32500/` on Chrome with disabled web security - it should be automatically opened if installed.

 ![contivpp-io-demo-setup-topology](img/contivpp-io-demo-setup.png)

 Here is a picture of the demo topology.

 ### Accessing APIs

-#### Set kubectl proxy
-In case you chose "manual settings", the kubectl proxy must be set in order to access APIs.
-Run `vagrant ssh k8s-master` from backend vagrant's folder for connecting to the-k8s master node.
-When connected, run `kubectl proxy --port=8080 &` in order to access APIs on k8s master's localhost.
-You can test the APIs by running `curl http://localhost:8080/api/` from k8s-master node - [more info](https://kubernetes.io/docs/tasks/access-application-cluster/access-cluster/).

 #### Postman collection
 [Collection](./data/ContivVPP.postman_collection.json)